 Rachael has travelled widely, writing wherever she goes.
 She has worked a number of jobs as a jillaroo, professional wool classer, veterinary nurse, rural journalist, stock camp cook, high country cattle drover, truffle sniffer dog handler and family farm manager.

-She now lives in Sorell, Tasmania, with her two comedic teenage children and a collection of blissfully indulged animals.
-Her eighth novel ‘Milking Time’ has been longlisted for the Tasmanian Premier’s Literary fiction award, and is a story about cows and the cosmos.
+She now lives near Orielton, Tasmania, with her grown children and a collection of blissfully indulged animals, including an self-opinionated goat called Barbara Gordon.
+Her eighth novel ‘Milking Time’ has been longlisted for the Tasmanian Premier’s Literary fiction award, and is a story designed to spark a rural women’s rebellion.

 Her list of works include: